MicrosoftDocs/quantum-docs/articles/optimization-simulated-annealing.md

 | `restarts`              | The number of repeats of the annealing schedule to run.
 Each restart will start with a random configuration **unless an initial configuration is supplied in the problem file.** The restarts will be executed in parallel and split amongst the threads of the VM.
 Recommended to set this value to at least 72.|
 | `seed (optional)`                 | Seed value - used for reproducing results |

-To create a parameterized simulated annealing solver with a CPU target use the following code:
+To create a parameterized simulated annealing solver for the CPU platform using the SDK:

 ```python
 from azure.quantum.optimization import SimulatedAnnealing